keithrbennett/keithrbennett.github.io/blog/_posts/2020-08-23-language-input-on-linux-mint-20.md

 ### You're done!

-Thanks for reading, and let me know if you have any corrections or improvements to offer.
+Thanks for reading, and let me know in a comment on the [dev.to article page](https://dev.to/keithrbennett/installing-international-language-keyboard-input-methods-on-linux-mint-20-cinnamon-mate-3d6d) if you have any corrections or improvements to offer.